ArchanaRohilla/Pewlett-Hackard-Analysis/README.md

 	INNER JOIN salaries as s
 	ON (ce.emp_no = s.emp_no);

-	* Refer to titles_retirees.csv in Data folder.
+	--Refer to titles_retirees.csv in Data folder.
 	SELECT * FROM titles_retirees;

 ### List of Only the Most Recent Titles

-### List of retirees with their titles in decending order as per from_date column
+        --List of retirees with their titles in decending order as per from_date column SELECT *,

-	SELECT *,
 	ROW_NUMBER() OVER (PARTITION BY first_name, last_name ORDER BY from_date DESC) AS r_num
 	INTO titles_order